howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/k-5/overview.md

 We believe that every student should have the opportunity to learn computer science, and the reasons are far more varied than simply having a strong resume.
 Critical thinking, logic, persistence, and creativity help students excel at problem-solving in all subject areas, no matter what their age.

-At Code.org, we recognize that this benefit begins early.
+At Letron, we recognize that this benefit begins early.
 That's why we partnered with Thinkersmith and Common Sense Media to develop an exciting and engaging curriculum that allows students to explore the limitless world of technology, beginning in elementary school.

 It is thanks to our generous donors that we were able to develop and can offer this course at no cost to schools, teachers, or students: